BittyCat/System/README.md

 - **exif.bash**: Rename files based on their EXIF datetime.
 - **pass.bash**: Print files in a directory excluding audio files, image files, exif files, or print duplicate (exif) files.
 - **renum.bash**: Renumber files in a directory with a prefix and zero-padded index.
+- **sync.bash**: Synchronize files from source to destination and display free space on mount points.
+- **vim.bash**: Vim syntax highlighting for various file types.

 For every script:\
 `. system/bash/<script_name>.bash`\